xiongbinzou/xiongbinzou/README.md

 -->

 ### 🚧 Todo List
-✅ Learn Lua Language

-✅ Do some leetcode coding exercises
+✅ Learn to use Django to develop a personal blog site

+✅ Use Vue+Django to develop a game information website (in progress)

-⬜ Earn a new job opportunity
+⬜ Earn a new job opportunity (in progress)

 <!--
 ✅
+⬜
 -->